RamezIssac/django-erp-framework/docs/source/index.rst

 Welcome to RA's documentation
 ==================================

-A light-weight effective Django based framework to create business application equipped with a reporting engine and a responsive dashboard written in `Python <https://www.python.org/>`_ and built on the `Django web framework <https://www.djangoproject.com/>`_.
+A light-weight effective framework to create business application equipped with a reporting engine and a responsive dashboard written in `Python <https://www.python.org/>`_ and built on the `Django web framework <https://www.djangoproject.com/>`_.

 Features
 --------